 Analysis and design questions

 The findings reported here must ultimately guide the selection of washer stacks the provide the desired level of seismic protection.
-This is the design question, given (a) an equipment, (b) its support structure, (c) seismic input (design spectrum) and (d) performance specifications (max base moment, max terminal displacement etc.), design a Belleville washer stack so that the system response meets the specifications.
+This is the design question, given (a) an equipment, (b) its support structure, (c) seismic input (design spectrum) and (d) performance specifications (max base moment, max terminal displacement etc.), design a Belleville Washer stack so that the system response meets the specifications.

-A prerequisite to approaching this design question is being able to answer the analysis question, given (a) an equipment, (b), its support structure, (c) seismic input (ground motion record) and (d) a specific Belleville washer configuration, compute the response of this system (accelerations, base moments, terminal displacements etc.).
+A prerequisite to approaching this design question is being able to answer the analysis question, given (a) an equipment, (b), its support structure, (c) seismic input (ground motion record) and (d) a specific Belleville Washer configuration, compute the response of this system (accelerations, base moments, terminal displacements etc.).
 Hence the emphasis of this project is more on this analysis question and support for the analysis process from physical experimental measurements, with a focus as noted above on “rigid” structures, in particular a CVT.

 Organization of the report

 This report is organized as follows.
-As noted above, the main goal of this project is to develop an analysis-based systematic approach for design of a Belleville-washer seismic protective system.
+As noted above, the main goal of this project is to develop an analysis-based systematic approach for design of a Belleville-Washer seismic protective system.
 The report is therefore structured around an analysis procedure.
 This procedure is summarized upfront in Chapter 2, and the various steps in this procedure are expounded in subsequent chapters.
 Characterizing the force-displacement hysteresis of a single stack of washers through cyclic loading tests is presented in Chapter 3.
-Shake table experiments to characterized dynamic seismic response of a CVT equipment with Belleville washer stacks, including setup, instrumentation and specific steps for installing the washer stacks, are described in Chapter 4.
-In Chapter 5, a nonlinear dynamic model of the CVT with Belleville washer stacks is developed, and predictions from the model are compared with measurements from shake table experiments.
+Shake table experiments to characterized dynamic seismic response of a CVT equipment with Belleville Washer stacks, including setup, instrumentation and specific steps for installing the washer stacks, are described in Chapter 4.
+In Chapter 5, a nonlinear dynamic model of the CVT with Belleville Washer stacks is developed, and predictions from the model are compared with measurements from shake table experiments.
 An important note is that all the information needed for this model can be obtained from the washer characterization data from Chapter 3, the type of information that can be readily obtained.
 In Chapter 6, a linearized model based on equivalent stiffness and damping is developed that may be more conducive for practical use than the nonlinear model in Chapter; 5 this linear model can also be developed simply for the characterization data in Chapter 3.
-The approach taken in this report to analyze substation equipment with Belleville washer seismic protective systems loosely parallels that in ASCE 7 for seismically isolated structures; this is pointed out in Chapter 6 to lend credence to the proposed approach relative to well-established procedures in seismic standards.
+The approach taken in this report to analyze substation equipment with Belleville Washer seismic protective systems loosely parallels that in ASCE 7 for seismically isolated structures; this is pointed out in Chapter 6 to lend credence to the proposed approach relative to well-established procedures in seismic standards.
 Finally in Chapter 7, a summary is provided, and some outstanding questions are identified.

 Proposed analysis procedure

-The main goal of this project is to develop an analysis-based systematic approach for design of a Belleville-washer seismic protective system.
+The main goal of this project is to develop an analysis-based systematic approach for design of a Belleville Washer seismic protective system.
 Therefore, in this chapter, a proposed analysis procedure is laid out.
 This serves to tie together the different steps and experimental support for these steps discussed in subsequent chapters.
 The following is the proposed analysis procedure:

-Given (a) an equipment, (b) its support structure, (c) seismic input (ground motion record), (d) Belleville washer configuration
+Given (a) an equipment, (b) its support structure, (c) seismic input (ground motion record), (d) Belleville Washer configuration

 Determine the force-displacement response of the stack.